-5.3.
-OVERLOAD PROTECTION.
+5.1.6.
+Spot Welding

-- 5.3.1.
-Thermostatic overload protection is provided.
-When an overload has occurred, leave the unit to cool.
-The thermostat will automatically reset the unit when the temperature has returned within limits - 5.3.2.
-Spot Welding.
-Spot welding may be carried out as shown in fig.16.It will be necessary to fit a spot welding gas cup. - (a) Overlapping metal sheets with a maximum thickness of - 0.8 mm may be welded as indicated. - (b) Alternatively they may be welded edge to surface as indicated. - (c) For thicker sheet pre drilled holes may be employed. - 5.3.3.
+Spot welding may be carried out as shown in fig.16.
+It will be necessary to fit a spot welding gas cup.

+- (a) Overlapping metal sheets with a maximum thickness of 0.8 mm may be welded as indicated. - (b) Alternatively they may be welded edge to surface as indicated.(c) For thicker sheet pre drilled holes holes may be employed. - 5.1.7.
 Use the wire feed control in conjunction with the spot weld timer beside it.
 To activate the timer turn the knob clockwise.
-The settings indicated in the black portion of the chart are for guidance only and may vary with operators experience.
+The settings indicated in the black portion of the chart are for guidance only and may vary with operator's experience.